chrisbrasington/discord-game-turn-bot/README.md

 ```
 Listening on 🤖bot-commands
+Game is not active
+Game is silent (no @ s)
+Index is 0
-Alarm is set to 2.0 hours
+Alarm is set to  2
-Game is not active.
 ['Grawgith', 'Gribble', 'Grubblin', '@Christopher (yoetrian)']
 ```